jake-knerr/jakes-dictionary/src/dictionary.md

 Effective TLDs are used to identify the actual top-level domain in a given domain name, taking into account country code top-level domains (ccTLDs) and generic top-level domains (gTLDs).
 For example, `www.example.co.uk` has an eTLD of `co.uk` and `youtube.com` has a eTLD of `com`. eTLDs are useful to get the actual "site" address.

-The actual "site" portion of the name follows the eTLD.
+The actual "site" name is the label that follows the eTLD.
 Any further labels are subdomains.

 See [Same-Site](#same-site-same-site-cross-site-cross-site) and [Same-Origin](#same-origin-same-origin-cross-origin-cross-origin).